lperichon/derose_martinez_blog/wp-content/plugins/add-link-to-facebook/readme.txt

 This browser has the bad habit not to display the content when there is an [HTTP](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol "HTTP") error.
 Actually you are most probably having one of the above errors, but you cannot see which one.
-You can switch to [Mozilla Firefox](http://www.mozilla.com/ "Mozilla Firefox") or if you don't want that you can [send me](http://blog.bokhorst.biz/contact/ "Marcel Bokhorst") the address in the address bar.
+You could temporarily switch to [Chrome](http://www.google.com/chrome) or [Mozilla Firefox](http://www.mozilla.com/ "Mozilla Firefox").

-= E13 I get 'Javascript not enabled' =

-Can not happen anymore in recent versions.

 = E14 I get '(#100) Invalid parameter' =

 You may have deleted a link on Facebook that was added by the plugin and also tried to delete it using the plugin.
 See question E19 for how to remove the error message and question U09 for how to add a link for an existing post.

+You might need to manually remove the link information of the plugin.
+On the post edit page click *Screen Options* (upper right) and tick *Custom fields*.
+Scroll down to the meta box *Custom fields* and delete the value *al2fb_facebook_link_id*.

+You can prevent this problem by deleting the link using the plugin.

-= E15 I get 'Error validating access token' =
+= E15a I get 'Error validating access token' =

 Most often this happen when you changed your Facebook password.
 The access token the plugin acquired during the authorization process may be revoked by Facebook.
-Maybe because there was a security problem with your Facebook application or Facebook account.
+Maybe because there was a security problem with your Facebook application or account.
 Re-authorizing will probably solve this problem.

-You could also try to reset your application secret [here](http://www.facebook.com/developers/apps.php) and enter the new secret in the plugin settings.
+= E15b I get 'Error invalidating access token' =

+This problem is probably caused by Facebook and applies at least to multi-sites using the same application for each site.
+A workaround might be to use a different application for each site.

+See [here](http://forum.faircode.eu/forums/topic/multi-user-site-facebook-group-error/) for progress on this problem.

 = E16 I get 'You failed to provide a valid list of administators' =